huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

   ~> The parameter behavior of `availability_zones` has been changed from `list` to `set`.

-* `manager_user` - (Required, String, ForceNew) Specifies the username for logging in to the Kafka Manager.
+* `manager_user` - (Optional, String, ForceNew) Specifies the username for logging in to the Kafka Manager.
 The username consists of 4 to 64 characters and can contain letters, digits, hyphens (-), and underscores (_).
 Changing this creates a new instance resource.

-* `manager_password` - (Required, String, ForceNew) Specifies the password for logging in to the Kafka Manager.
+* `manager_password` - (Optional, String, ForceNew) Specifies the password for logging in to the Kafka Manager.
 The password must meet the following complexity requirements: Must be 8 to 32 characters long.
 Must contain at least 2 of the following character types: lowercase letters, uppercase letters, digits, and special characters (`~!@#$%^&*()-_ =+\\|[{}]:'",<.>/?).
 Changing this creates a new instance resource.